devlux76/go-browse/README.md

 ### 3. Troubleshooting

 - Make sure your browser is started with the script above before using this app.
-- The app connects to `host.docker.internal:9222` by default.
+- When running in docker the server connects to `host.docker.internal:9222` by default, otherwise it will connect to localhost:9222.

 - Only Chrome, Edge, and Brave (Chromium-based) are supported.

 ---